klaytn/klaytn-docs/docs/node/service-chain/references/binary-upgrade.md

-# Binary update on sustained service
+# Binary Upgrade on Sustained Service

 The `SCN` and `EN` nodes make a bridge connection between child and parent chains.
 As both binaries are being continuously developed to add features, fix bugs, and make improvements, their node versions will go up with every new release.
 It is very important to check for the backward compatibility of the release versions.